DerSchiman/nokia_7x50_yang_path_browser/README.md

 ---

-## 🧪 CLI Mode for Devs
+## 🧪 Dev CLI (flattening only)

-To only generate flattened path files:
+To only generate flattened path files from a given release folder:

 ```bash
 python path_browser.py --yang-dir /your/model/folder